The Pain Coach

 My specific focus on chronic pain started in the early 2000’s, although my interest and intrigue began when I was training to be a nurse.

 I formalised my education in the field so I could specialise, reading the Pain Science and Society MSc at Kings College London (KCL).
-This was a pioneering course designed and delivered by Professor Mick Thacker, who was himself trained by some of the ‘greats’ in pain such as Pat Wall and Stephen McMahon to name a few.
+This was a pioneering course designed and delivered by Professor Mick Thacker, who was himself trained by some of the greats in pain science such as Professor Pat Wall.

-Completing this rogorous and demanding training prepared me for my specialist role but also for the necessary on-going learning skills to keep abreast of scientific and other developments.
+Completing this rigorous and demanding training prepared me for my specialist role but also for the necessary on-going learning skills to keep abreast of scientific and other developments.

-I pride myself on bringing the latest thinking in pain to you, the person in front of me, offering you the best in care so that you can live your best life.
+I pride myself on bringing the latest understanding of pain science and philosophy to you, to work with you and offer the best in care so that you can live a valued and meaningful life.

 Helping society understand pain